SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

    These configurations create beans such as `JwtDecoder`, `OAuth2LoginAuthenticationFilter`, and `BearerTokenAuthenticationFilter`.
    During integration tests, no OAuth2 credentials or issuer URIs are defined, so Spring fails to build the context.

-   Disabling only the first two (which we did initiallywas not enough — OAuth2 configs were still being loaded, causing startup failure.
+   Disabling only the first two (which did initiallywas not enough — OAuth2 configs were still being loaded, causing startup failure.

 2. **Duplicate Data Loading**